 Remove three screws that secure the fuse box mounting plate, hazard/blinker and relay.
 Remove the vacuum actuator hose and blower electrical connection.

-To better maneuver the old assembly out I completely removed the blue duct from the old blower module.
+Prior to maneuvering the old assembly out I completely removed the blue duct from the old blower module.

 Clean the blue rubber duct and attach to the left side rebuilt module.

 Photographed below is the opening to the cowl that the left blower module goes into.
 Note mounting straps. (green arrows).

 With the blue duct properly attached and taped to the rebuilt module, offer the assembly from underneath, duct first, over the steering column.

 Using the same technique as the right side, Use your right hand to keep the bottom door open while your left hand guides the left side of the top door into the cowl opening.
 Once the left side is in, use the long screws to hold the assembly in place.
 Holding the assembly in the orientation that it came out, keep the bottom door open while you wiggle it in.
 Remember, the left side is already in.
 Work on the right side.
 Once in, tighten the long screws and check the operation of the doors.
 Replace the long screws and re-check the doors for binding.

 Attach "T" air monitor pipe to the blue rubber duct.
 Connect the blue duct to the two openings in the HVAC matrix.
 Connect the vacuum actuator hose and blower electrical connections.
 Replace fuse box mounting plate.